 One of the best training guides I’ve seen was given to me by John Gedye when I bought my first pup.
 His advice was brilliant and simple to follow, and scattered with gems of wisdom eg. YOU CAN’T TRAIN A DOG TO WORK SHEEP, HE MUST BE BORN WITH THE VITAL IMPRINT THAT WILL DEVELOP INTO A BURNING DESIRE TO WORK STOCK NATURALLY.
 Another: ‘A pup must be humanised….talk to it…feed it well…keep it warm, and near the house… Training can start from 4 weeks but there is no hurry.
 You have 3 years to instil basic commands.’

 The two criteria I use when selecting pups early on are temperament and breeding, I have confidence that they will work because only a few pups I’ve sold have failed to start well.
 In most cases this was because the pup had not received enough affection/praise/positive affirmation of its actions.
-In the remaining few it was because the pup was ‘stopped’ before it had really ‘started’!
+In the remaining few it was because the pup was ‘stopped’ by too many commands before it had really ‘started’!

 Correcting a pup severely during its early experiences can be disastrous with sensitive pups; if it does silly things like trying to ‘taste’ these odd looking woollies, protect the sheep by all means but keep your voice calm and encouraging with lots of…. “good pup!”

 These pups are quite sensitive/intelligent and need to build up confidence, some more than others of course.
 It seems to be a general rule of thumb that the wider working, clever mustering dogs are on average a bit more sensitive than full on yard dogs.
 I try to avoid breeding ‘nervy’ pups, but unless a certain amount of sensitivity/common sense is retained you finish up with hard headed, defiant, arrogant dogs that are a pain to train and work.